 Kind Purpose Recursor The object which contains the configuration details for a Recursor deploy- ment.
 If any updates are detected the agent will attempt to update the con- figuration of Recursor without having to restart it.
-In this release used to manage configuration of forward zones.
 Pod The agent watches the pod which it is a part of.
 Particularly the statuses of each container inside the pod are observed, to ensure the agent can syn- chronize a Recursor instance again if it's container was recycled for any rea- son.
-Service & The agent watches for changes in the Endpoints of any Service objects which Endpoints match the ServiceSelector of the Recursor object.
+Service & = 6 Endpoints match the ServiceSelector of the Recursor object.
 This allows the agent to discover the endpoints that should be part of the forward zones in Recursor.